ksegaba/Genomic_Prediction_rrBLUP/README.md

   - number of repetitions for the cross-validation scheme
   - cross-validation file
   - name of output file

+Important Note: The cross-validation file (CVFs.csv) must be built based on the training data (pheno_training.csv).
+If you use pheno.csv, your R-squared results may return NAs.
 ```shell
 # build the rrBLUP models using selected markers from Markers_top....txt files for feature selection
 Rscript 13_rrBLUP_training_test_split.r geno.csv pheno.csv Markers_top250.txt target_trait Test.txt 5 10 CVFs.csv Markers_top250_geno